 Spectacular jailbreaks based on his MacGyvering skills were a huge part of Pre CrisisMad Scientist Luthor's character.
 One story has him consider that it has reached the point where his guards won't allow him to have anything other than a pad of paper and a pen.
 He knows perfectly well how to turn to the ink, metal, plastic, wood pulp, and glue into a high explosive to blast his way out... but he would never do that, because then they wouldn't let him have a pen and paper any more.

 Mocked, inevitably, in MAD's spoof of MacGyver.
 MacGyver remarks the the room the bad guys have locked him in has nothing he can use to escape, to which the woman with him points out that the room is full of explosives.
 He complains about the indignity of having to actually use explosives as explosives instead of improvising.

-Tintin tends to resort to this after being kidnapped by the villain-of-the-week.
+The Adventures of Tintin tends to resort to this after being kidnapped by the villain-of-the-week.
 Interestingly, while they're still ingenious a lot of his inventions are surprisingly plausible.

-Batman, of course, has pulled this off several times, usually on those rare instances where he is without his utility belt.
+Batman has pulled this off several times, usually on those rare instances where he is without his utility belt.

 Somewhat grounded in reality, believe it or not; the heat-exchanger from a fridge would be powerful enough to counteract a hell of a lot of overclocking.

 Angelina Jolie's rocket launcher in Salt, built from a swivel chair and cleaning chemicals.